pyOpenSci/pyopensci.github.io/_posts/2022-11-21-what-makes-a-python-package-healthy.md

 </figure>

 #### Now let's look at [pyGMT package statistics on Snyk](https://snyk.io/advisor/python/pygmt)

-{% include figure image_path="/images/pyopensci-packages/snyk-pygmt-python-package-metrics.png" alt="Image showing the metrics from the snyk website for the pyGMT package in our ecosystem" caption="In comparison to pandera, pyGMT gets a lower health score.
-I suspect this is due to lower community adoption and use. pyGMT is a much newer package.
-We'd argue however that pyGMT has a very healthy level of maintenance and even healthier package structure." %}

 <figure>
     <a href="/images/pyopensci-packages/snyk-pygmt-python-package-metrics.png"><img src="/images/pyopensci-packages/snyk-pygmt-python-package-metrics.png" alt="Image showing the metrics from the snyk website for the pyGMT package in our ecosystem."></a>